Slope field: Standard case

 which can be interpreted geometrically as giving the slope of the tangent to the graph of the differential equation's solution (integral curve) at each point (x, y) as a function of the point coordinates.

 It can be viewed as a creative way to plot a real-valued function of two real variables $f(x,y)$ as a planar picture.
 Specifically, for a given pair $x,y$, a vector with the components $[1, f(x,y)]$ is drawn at the point $x,y$ on the $x,y$-plane.
-Sometimes, the vector $[1, f(x,y)]$ is normalized to make the plot better looking for a human eye.
+Sometimes, the vector $[1, f(x,y)]$ is normalized to make the plot better looking to the human eye.
 A set of pairs $x,y$ making a rectangular grid is typically used for the drawing.

 An isocline (a series of lines with the same slope) is often used to supplement the slope field.
 In an equation of the form $y'=f(x,y)$, the isocline is a line in the $x,y$-plane obtained by setting $f(x,y)$ equal to a constant.